-Neal got hooked on security in 1980 when a college friend showed him how a simple floppy disk could be used to steal passwords.
-Today he's regarded as one of the world’s first security and privacy experts and has been fighting cybercrime and identity theft around the world for more than 35 years.
+Neal O’Farrell is widely regarded as one of the world’s very first security and privacy experts, and has been fighting cybercrime and identity theft around the world for more than 35 years.
 Which is why governments, intelligence agencies, Fortune 500 companies and consumers have turned to him for advice.

 Like so many experts, Neal started his career in the deep end, protecting the networks and secrets of the highest value targets - banks, governments, and the intelligence community.
 He was also one of the first generation of security entrepreneurs to take on the NSA, an experience chronicled in his upcoming book The Man from Intrepid.

+Neal got hooked on security in 1980 when a college friend showed him how a simple floppy disk could be used to steal passwords.
 Over his 35-year career Neal has worked with governments, the intelligence community, the financial community, Fortune 500 companies, thousands of small businesses and millions of end users and consumers.
 Neal started his career in security protecting European banks and governments from the first generation of hackers, including winning the first ever contract to encrypt Ireland's entire national ATM network in 1988.
-He was a member of the first Federal Communications Commissions’ Cybersecurity Roundtable, where he helped develop one of the first online security planning tools for small firms.
+He was also a member of the first Federal Communications Commissions's Cybersecurity Roundtable, where he helped develop one of the first online security planning tools for small firms.

-Neal created Schooled In Security, a non-profit initiative to bring cybersecurity education to high schools and encourage students to pursue careers in cybersecurity to help address the critical national shortage of cybersecurity professionals.
-He was also a member of the advisory board of California's first Cybersecurity Apprenticeship Program, based in Silicon Valley and is currently a member of the National Initiative for Cybersecurity Education (NICE) K12 Committee.
+Neal created Schooled In Security, a non-profit initiative to bring cybersecurity education to every high school and encourage students to pursue careers in cybersecurity to help address the critical national shortage of cybersecurity professionals.
+He was also a member of the advisory board of the nation's first Cybersecurity Apprenticeship Program, launched in California in 2016.
+He is currently a member of the OC3 Education and Workforce Subcommittee, an initiative of the Ohio National Guard.

 He has worked with hundreds of police departments, Neighborhood Watch groups and community action organizations.
 He also takes on complex cases referred to him by the FBI and U.S. Secret Service.
 In 2011 the Council was honored with the 2011 Editors Choice Award from SC Magazine, one of the cyber security industry's most prestigious awards.
 Previous winners include the NSA.

-Neal has served as advisor to numerous security firms including ZoneAlarm (now Check Point), Surf Control (now Websense), Ntru Cryptosystems, Securify, and SiteLock, and identity protection firms like PrivacyMatters, EZ Shield, IdentityGuard, and Credit Sesame.
-He was an advisor to Civic Technologies, a Silicon Valley startup using blockchain to solve identity verification challenges, and is currently an advisor to Adaptable Security and a Fellow of the EP3 Foundation.
+Neal has acted as advisor to numerous security firms including ZoneAlarm (now Check Point), Surf Control (now Websense), Ntru Cryptosystems, Securify, and SiteLock, and identity protection firms like PrivacyMatters, EZ Shield, IdentityGuard, and Credit Sesame.
+He was an advisor to blockchain startup Civic, one of the first startups to complete a successful Initial Coin Offering (ICO), and is currently an advisor to Adaptable Security and a Fellow of the EP3 Foundation.